CodeAIx-site/.github/profile/README.md

 ### Community Collaboration

-- **Smart Chatbot & Forum**: Immediate troubleshooting via a smart chatbot and a community forum for shared problem-solving and collaborative support.
+- **CodeMitra & Forum**: Immediate troubleshooting via a CodeMitra and a community discussion forum for shared problem-solving and collaborative support.

 ## CodeAIx Model: Streamlined Code Execution